Asset ManagementClick here to view PDF version.Effective November 2015Version: 1.3

-This document informs staff about policies regarding Information Technology Asset Management.
+This document informs staff about policies regarding Office of Technology & Information Services Asset Management.
 This policy established and enforces technical and administrative controls to support asset management, both in internal operations and within facilities across the District.
 This is an evolving policy and will be updated as needed.
 If you have any questions or concerns relating to this policy, please discuss them with your supervisor, manager, or director.

-Portland Public Schools’ Information Technology (IT) Department is charged by District Leadership with the ongoing management of technology assets and the efficient and accountable use of the public funds these assets represent.
+Portland Public Schools’ Office of Technology & Information Services (OTIS) Department is charged by District Leadership with the ongoing management of technology assets and the efficient and accountable use of the public funds these assets represent.
 An Asset Management policy allows the District to:

-- Make informed IT planning, procurement, and investment decisions;
+- Make informed OTIS planning, procurement, and investment decisions;

-- Calculate IT asset value and understand the total cost of ownership of those assets;
+- Calculate OTIS asset value and understand the total cost of ownership of those assets;

 - Manage the acquisition, maintenance, and decommissioning of key asset types;